-The term “procurement” usually is attributed to state authorities that are obliged to comply with public procurement rules, but certain requirements can be applied to private companies receiving public grants via grant contracts.
-However, also a private company might benefit from setting own procurement rules.
-Sometimes inclusion of procurement procedures might be requested by and thus, build a part of your internal management system, as well as by your clients.
+The term “procurement” usually is attributed to state authorities that are obliged to comply with public procurement rules.
+In addition, certain requirements can be applied to private companies receiving public grants via grant contracts.

-The companies can build own procurement policy covering two areas:
+Companies can build their procurement policy covering two areas:

-Beginners guide to green procurement for enterprises - a tool for the better management of hazardous substances - is developed for enterprises willing to be more efficient and improve the management of raw materials and chemicals containing hazardous substances.
-The guidelines contain an explanatory introduction and an Excel tool with checklists and examples for the development or improvement of the internal management system.
+Beginners guide to green procurement for enterprises - a tool for the better management of hazardous substances – helps enterprises that aim at higher efficiency, among others by improving the management of raw materials and chemicals containing hazardous substances.
+The guidelines contain an explanatory introduction and an Excel tool with checklists and examples for the development or improvement of the internal procurement system.